Families of self-inverse functions and dilogarithm identities: Further identities obtained via gemini identities

 \subsection{A general two-term identity related to a trinomial equation of $x^{n}-x^{m}-1=0$}

-All the above introduced constants $\phi$, $P$, $\Psi$, $\theta_{1}$ and $a_{4}$ are good sources for arguments of ladders because they all satisfy well at least two dilogarithm identities due to their own algebraic properties.
-The most significant common factor among these constants is that they all are roots of the trinomial equation of the form $x^{n}-x^{m}-1=0$, where $n$ and $m$ are positive real numbers in such a way that $n>m$.
+The preceding constants involved in our ladder constructions all are roots of the trinomial equation of the form $x^{n}-x^{m}-1=0$, where $n$ and $m$ are positive real numbers in such a way that $n>m$.
 Next, we generate a general identity formula based on this trinomial equation.
 First, we apply the reflection formula as follows,

 0.1in